dhh1128/authentic-me/identifiers.md

 ## Storage

-Each important identifiers that I create will have a dedicated folder, here on the site.
+Each important identifier that I create will have a dedicated folder, here on the site.
 The folder will have the same name as the identifier's canonical form.
 It will contain an index file describing the identifier, as well as other artifacts.

 ## Short form